alexeyshm/DSTI_Metaheuristics/Schwefel_2.21/README.md

 ### Schwefel's Problem 2.21

 The function is not smooth, second-order derivative will be 0.
-It restricts selection of optimization algprithms we could apply.
+It restricts selection of optimization algщrithms we could apply.
 Usage of scimplex algorythm doesn't bring satysfactory results.

 The chosen algorithm is BFGS, using first-order derivatives.